ka1130/just-sudo-it/_posts/2017-03-18-jekyll-on-windows-part1.md

 And here’s where things go a little bit trickier.
 As the majority of Poles, I am a more or less happy user of a mundane Windows 7 (yes, 7, in 2017 I find it funny too).
 As it turned out, running Jekyll on Microsoft’s child was not as smooth as I hoped.
 I will try to guide you through the process and prevent you from running  into some stumbling blocks I’ve needed to force through myself.

-Some of the steps below look probably alike on systems other than Windows, however, since I have tested the process on Win7 only, I can not specify the exact differences..
+Some of the steps below look probably alike on systems other than Windows, however, since I have tested the process on Win7 only, I can not specify the exact differences.

 ## Step 1.
 Ruby installation